abalyani/Stock-Data-Filler/README.md

 Wonderful!
 Now our dataframe is ready to be plotted alongside any other time-series type data.

 ## Recommendations and notes
-If you'd like to use this script with other libraries that download stock data make sure that it's a:
+If you'd like to use this script with libraries (other than `yfinance`) that are capable of downloading stock data make sure that they meet these requirements:

- 1. Pandas DataFrame (or .csv file).
+ 1. The data is a pandas DataFrame (or .csv file).
  2. In long format (where the date is recorded in the column axis).
  3. The date column must be the index of the DataFrame.